viraj-kumar/parsons/index.markdown

   }
 </script>

----
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-layout: default
-title: Parson's Problems for practice
----
 ## Problem 1: Right-angled triangle
 Re-arrange the blocks below so that the program reads an integer `n` and prints a right-angled triangle of height `n`.